shNext/Project-OS/README.md

 analyze, safety, security. <br/>

 paradigm shift from traditional to next in os, define the way/direction. <br/>
-do not associate with/think about ai. remind that this is system.
+do not associate with/think about ai. remind that this is system. <br/> automatic factory-like function-specific os without idle. specify the limitation and go inside more deeper.

 ## Reference